An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Quantum Linear Systems and the Implementation of the Solver

-where $CU \text{ sequence}$ is the controlled-$U$ sequence in the sky blue part of Figure~\ref{fig:hhl-general} and $\tilde{\theta}_j = \theta_j$ if $\theta_j$ can be perfectly represented in $n_c$ bits; otherwise, $\tilde{\theta}_j \approx$ is an estimation of $\theta_j$ in a finite precision.
-In other words, the number of clock qubits, $n_c$, governs the precision of the estimated eigenvalue in QPE.
-To understand more details about QFT and QPE, we direct the interested reader to~\cite{nielsen2001quantum} and~\cite{zaman2023step}.
+To summarize the process of a standalone QPE routine, we have where the $CU \text{ sequence}$ is the controlled-$U$ sequence in the sky blue part of Figure~\ref{fig:hhl-general} and $\tilde{\theta}_j = \theta_j$ if $\theta_j$ can be perfectly represented in $n_c$ bits; otherwise, $\tilde{\theta}_j $ is an estimation of $\theta_j$ in a finite accuracy.
+In~other words, the~number of clock qubits, $n_c$, governs the accuracy of the estimated eigenvalue in QPE.
+To~understand more details about QFT and QPE, we direct the interested reader to~\cite{nielsen2001quantum,zaman2023step}.

+Note that, without~circuit optimization, the~increase in $n_c$ will exponentially increase the gate counts in HHL circuits.
+Recall the HHL circuit in Figure~\ref{fig:hhl-general}: an~extra clock qubit leads to an extra controlled $U^{2^{n_c - 1}}$ and an extra controlled inverse $U^{2^{n_c - 1}}$ in the HHL circuit, where $U = e^{itA}$ and $A$ is the coefficient matrix in a linear system.
+Generally, we should not explicitly compute the matrix $U^{2^{n_c - 1}}$, but~apply gate $U$ for $2^{n_c - 1}$ times in the circuit.
+Then, the~QPE part of the circuit contains $\sum_{j = 0}^{n_c-1} 2^j = 2^{n_c}-1$ number of $U$, and~when there are $n_c + 1$ clock qubits, an~extra $2^{n_c}$ number of $U$ is added into the QPE, which almost doubles the number of gates $U$ in QPE.
+The~same situation happens on the inverse QPE part of the HHL circuit.

-\subsubsection{State Evolution in HHL}
+\subsubsection{State Evolution in~HHL}